PhilHarps/music/README.md

 **For Queensland schools to deliver quality musical education in the face of growing student demands and high market prices, ready access to quality orchestral instruments at affordable rates is paramount.**

-This assignment therefore seeks to improve access to quality musical instrument in Queensland schools by building \*a walled, two-sided marketplace "Pre:Loved" that allows verified private owners of second-hand musical instruments (i.e. parents of children who may have outgrown their instruments) to sell to primary and high schools at affordable prices.\*
+This assignment therefore seeks to improve access to quality musical instrument for Queensland schools by building _a walled, two-sided marketplace "Pre:Loved" that allows verified private owners of second-hand musical instruments (i.e. parents of children who may have outgrown their instruments) to sell to primary and high schools at affordable prices._

 The only comparable Australian marketplace that seeks to achieve a similar aim is [Gift of Music](https://www.giftofmusic.org.au/), a non-profit drive helping rural and disadvantaged children gain access to musical instruments through volunteer donations.
 There appears to be no public listings of instruments available, operating only via private correspondence submitted to their contact form.